TomasHubelbauer/vs-code-extension-test-screenshot/README.md

 but it is not a concern until Microsoft has enabled that.

 ## To-Do

-### Fix the screenshot not getting writ in GitHub Actions

 ### Fix a black screen coming out of XVFB in GitHub Actions